liuzhishan/mojo-dynamic-dispatch/README.md

 We can compare it with all the candidate types, and then get the actual object, call the trait function.
 This has exactly the same effect of dynamic dispatch in rust or c++.

-The comparing between types is auctually comparing using an `int8`, which is determined by the order of types in compile time.
+The comparing between types is actually comparing using an `int8`, which is determined by the order of types in compile time.
 And loop of the types is unrolled in compile time using `@parameter` meta programming.
-At runtime, there are just some `int8` comparing to determing which object to use.
+At runtime, there are just some `int8` comparing to determine which object to use.
 Only Exactly one of them will be true.
-I'm not sure how fast it is comparing to vtable in c++ or rust, but it should be really fast with only some `int8` comparing.
+I'm not sure how fast it is comparing to v-table in c++ or rust, but it should be really fast with only some `int8` comparing.

 Wow, awesome mojo!
 We just implement dynamic dispatch in a library, not in the compiler!
 Just as mojo's design principle said, implement the language in library, not in compiler.